-Deck Stains 2018 – What’s new?
+Deck Stains in 2019 – What’s new?
 What really works?
 What types are there?

-Today we will be reporting what’s new in the deck staining industry for 2018.
-Out this year is the Restore-A-Deck wood stain.
+Today we will be reporting what’s new in the deck staining industry for 2019.
+Out two years ago is the Restore-A-Deck wood stain.
 The Restore-A-Deck Wood Stain can be applied to damp wood, allowing for prep and stain to be completed on the same day.
 Restore-A-Deck Stain uses the latest in water-based wood staining technology to create a formula that allows for better UV protection, excellent penetration into the wood stain for long lasting beautiful results, and the ability to apply to damp wood for single day project completion.
 The Wood Stain comes in four radiant semi-transparent colors that highlight and enhance the natural wood grain.

 Which stains really work?
 With the help of thousands of people who have completed deck stain projects over the years, we consistently see the same higher quality stains outperforming lower quality stains.
 Hands-down, semi-transparent wood stains seem to receive raving reviews as far as the quality and durability go.
 As always, be sure to choose a high-quality semi-transparent wood stain, as low-quality semi-transparent wood stains fail to penetrate the wood grain and make maintenance a pain.
 Click here to see the top 6 rated deck stains.

 Here is a rundown of the different deck stain types that exist.
 We encourage you to do your own research to determine which type of deck stain will work the best for your project.